irods/irods/manual.rst

  # advanced client-server negotiation
  agent_key temp_32_byte_key_for_agent__conn

-The 'LocalZoneSID' can be up to 50 alphanumeric characters long.
+The 'LocalZoneSID' can be up to 50 alphanumeric characters long and cannot include a hyphen.
 The 'agent_key' must be exactly 32 alphanumeric bytes long.
 These values need to be the same on all servers in the same Zone, or they will not be able to authenticate (see `Server Authentication`_ for more information).

 The following error will be logged if an agent_key is missing::